Metric dimension of dual polar graphs: The main theorem

-\proof The fact that $\Delta$ is strongly regular with the parameters $(n,k,a,c)$ as given is well-known (see, for example, \cite{Hubaut75,Ihringer17}).
-To calculate the eigenvalues and their multiplicities, we use the standard formulas for strongly regular graphs (see~\cite[Theorem 1.3.1]{BCN}); in particular, $\theta_1$ and $\theta_2$ are the roots of the polynomial $T^2+(c-a)T+(c-k)=0$, and for the multiplicities we use the formulas
+A proof is given by Brouwer and van Maldeghem~\cite[Theorem~2.2.12]{BvM}: the fact that $\Delta$ is strongly regular with the parameters $(n,k,a,c)$ as given is well-known, while the eigenvalues and their multiplicities can be calculated from the standard formulas for strongly regular graphs.